How To Host A Laid Back Dinner Party

 tote basket with wine and flowers inside.

+Take stock of what you already have in your pantry or freezer and work from there.
 I almost always have a pack of flatbread in the freezer, as well as cheese, turkey pepperoni, salad or chopped salad, and some sort of fruit in the fridge.

-With these basic items you have the beginnings of an easy casual meal.
-You can make 3-topping mini pizzas by picking up a few extra items.
+In the pantry I usually have canned artichokes, tomato paste, and sliced black olives.
+With these basic items you have the beginnings of an easy meal.
+You can make 3-topping mini pizzas by picking up a few extra ingredients.

-Pick up 3-4 bottles of wine.
-Malbec, Sauvignon Blanc, and Rosé all go great with pizza.
+• Malbec, Sauvignon Blanc, and Rosé all go great with pizza.
 The Rosé is very refreshing, while the Sauvignon Blanc is crisp and goes down easy.
-As reds go, I’ve always been a fan of Malbec.
-This is nice with the pepperoni pizza and also pairs well with red meat and pasta.

 Need help with wine?
 Follow these tips for serving wine at parties, and check out the labels on bottles for informative pairing suggestions and tasting notes.